Piste

-A piste (/piːst/) is a marked ski run or path down a mountain for snow skiing, snowboarding, or other mountain sports.
+A piste (/piːst/) is a marked trail or path down a mountain for snow skiing, snowboarding, or other mountain sports.

-This European term is French ("trail", "track") and synonymous with 'trail', 'slope', or 'run' in North America.
-The word is pronounced using a long "e" sound so that it rhymes with "beast".
+This term is from French ("trail", "track") and is synonymous with 'trail', 'slope', or 'run' in North America.
+The word is pronounced with a long i as in the original French.

-North Americans employ its common European antonym, 'off piste', to describe backcountry skiing, especially when referring to skiing outside officially approved areas of a ski resort.
+North Americans employ its antonym, 'off piste', to describe backcountry skiing, especially when referring to skiing outside officially approved areas of a ski resort.

 Construction

 Pistes are not naturally occurring features, and must be created through human means.
 This can be done by "clearing" (removing the trees only) or by "grading" (clearing followed by reshaping of the surface by machines like graders).